Run a simulation.

 Tmux Interface

-The terminal multiplexer tmux is a technical CLI interface which makes it easy to observe the output of simulations which comprised of several models.
-When using the tmux interface each Model is represented in its own terminal window and it is possible to switch between terminal windows using keyboard shortcuts.
+The terminal multiplexer tmux is a technical CLI interface which makes it easy to observe the output of simulations which are comprised of several models.
+When using the tmux interface each Model is represented in its own terminal window, and it is possible to switch between terminal windows using tmux keyboard shortcuts.
 Some of these shortcuts are listed below.

 Tmux Keyboard Shortcuts